 A fast charge station might get most of it’s energy from the grid.
 A self-sufficient micro-grid “island” might be possible with newer electric cars that can both store and provide local power as needed.
 Even power a community center.

 This GoStation uses eight solar panels, generating 6.21 kwh per day, which charges up to ten batteries for GoGoRo electric scooters.
 Batteries are swapped.
 Yamaha’s EC-05 electric scooter with a 53-60 mph top speed and range over 62 miles, uses two GoGoRo battery packs.

 A smaller solar charge station could work for bikes.
 Swiftmile is testing a solar charge station that works with virtually any electric scooter or bike.
 Lyft owns Motivate, which runs Nike’s Biketown bike rental.
 Uber and their electric bikes might partner with PGE/Forth and Lyft on the solar hub for all kinds of bikes, scooters and cars.

 UBER AND LYFT AS POSSIBLE PARTNERS

-Uber and their electric bikes might partner with PGE/Forth on the solar hub.
-Uber is using the electric Jump Bike while Lyft is testing an electric shuttle.
-Lyft owns Motivate, which runs Nike’s Biketown bike rental.
+Uber is using the electric Jump Bike while Lyft is testing an electric car.
+Lime will compete against two other car-sharing services from BMW (ReachNow) and Daimler (car2go).
 TriMet ridership has fallen 4% since 2000 and auto ownership has decreased in Multnomah County, but short-range electric bikes and scooters are on the rise.